- Implementation Procedure

 The record series descriptions will detail the general purpose and content of a record series, or a unit of related records, and recommend a retention period.

-- List any applicable state or federal law, requirement, or policy that applies to the retention of the record.
+- Applicable Law or Requirement: List any applicable state or federal law, requirement, or policy that applies to the retention of the record.

-- Is the record essential to the ongoing operation of the office in the event of a disaster or accident?
+- Essential Record: If the record is essential to the ongoing operation of the office in the event of a disaster or accident, provide an explanation.

-- Indicate if eight copies are distributed to the State Library in compliance with North Dakota Century Code 54-24-09.
+- Send Copies to State Library: Indicate if eight copies are distributed to the State Library in compliance with North Dakota Century Code 54-24-09.

 - If the records are retained in an electronic format, complete the appropriate questions.

-- Administrative Value (Agency): The administrative value will be the length of time the record is actually used in the agency (see Determination of Administrative Value).
+- Administrative Value: The administrative value will be the length of time the record is actually used in the agency (see Determination of Administrative Value).

-Send all completed Record Series Descriptions to ITD Records Management.
-The information management analyst will assign a records control number to the record series.
+Once the Record Series service request is submitted, the information management analyst will assign a record control number to the record series.

 In establishing retention periods, the actual or potential value of the record must be weighed against the storage cost.
 This requires a realistic appraisal of the records in relation to their period of usefulness and the value to the agency that created them.